Horowitz-Manski-Lee Bounds with Multilayered Sample Selection: Introduction

-We next consider an empirical application using the randomized evaluation of Job Corps following \cite{lee_training_2009}.
-We classify firms into observable firm types taking advantage of the fact that in the publicly available survey data, there are direct measures of firm amenities, such as the availability of health insurance, paid vacation and retirement or pension benefits.
-We demonstrate in these data that, on average, firms that offer these amenities pay higher wages than firms that do not.
-We also show that the wage distribution for firms that offer amenities stochastically dominates the wage distribution for firms that do not, in both the treatment and control groups.
-We then go on to show that being randomly assigned to Job Corps leads individuals to work at firms with better job amenities compared to the control group.
-This combined evidence suggests that sample selection is multilayered and motivates our implementation of sharp bounds to these data.
-We replicate the findings from \cite{lee_training_2009}.
-Our estimates reveal that while the conventional Lee bounds are strictly positive ($[0.042,0.043]$), our multilayered bounds for the within-firm wage effect (which hold the sorting effect constant) include 0.
-This suggests that Lee bounds may be capturing a pure sorting effect of job training rather than a direct human capital effect.
+We consider two empirical applications.
+Our first application is based on the randomized evaluation of Job Corps following \cite{lee_training_2009}.
+We classify firms into observable firm types taking advantage of the fact that in the publicly available survey data there are direct measures of firm amenities, such as the availability of health insurance, paid vacation and retirement, or pension benefits.
+We show that, on average, firms that offer amenities pay higher wages than firms that do not.
+Moreover, the wage distribution for amenity-offering firms stochastically dominates the wage distribution for non-amenity-offering, within both the treatment and control groups.
+We then go on to show that being randomly assigned to Job Corps led individuals to work at firms with better job amenities compared to the control group.
+This combined evidence suggests that selection is multilayered and motivates our implementation of sharp bounds to evaluate Job Corps.
+We begin by replicating the findings of \cite{lee_training_2009}.
+Our estimates reveal that even in the cases where conventional Lee bounds are strictly positive ($[0.047,0.048]$, 90 weeks after training), our multilayered bounds for the within-firm wage effect (which hold the sorting effect constant) include 0.
+This suggests that Lee bounds may capture a pure sorting effect of job training rather than a direct human capital effect.
+Indeed, under additional plausible assumptions on the distribution of response-types, our bounds on the within-firm wage effect become tight but continue to contain 0.

-Our partial identification approach can be applied to any setting where there is multilayered sample selection.
-In \Cref{sec:app_d_litreview}, we discuss a literature review we conducted based on all papers published in `top 5' general interest economic journals from 2008 to 2023 that cited \cite{lee_training_2009}.
-The purpose of our review was to classify the nature of the sample selection in these papers; specifically, whether it was binary or multilayered.
-In total, 42 papers empirically implemented Lee bounds and 7 of them featured multilayered selection.
-To apply Lee bounds in these settings, researchers collapsed the sample selection problem to a single dimension.
-As we show in this paper, simplifying sample selection in this manner does not leverage all features of the data and may affect the interpretation of the causal estimand of interest.
+Our second empirical application is based on the WorkAdvance experiment recently examined in \cite{katz_why_2022}.
+This is a sectoral employment program that targets high-quality jobs in specific industries with strong labor demand.
+We classify firms based on whether a firm operates in a WorkAdvance targeted sector.
+Similar to Job Corps, wages are higher at target sector firms and random assignment to job training increases sorting to these firms.
+We again document a case where Lee bounds are strictly positive and tight, but our within-firm wage effect includes 0.